mazzucchelli/playwright-github-pages/README.md

 # Hosting Playwright Reports on GitHub Pages

 This README explains how to host Playwright reports on GitHub Pages, enabling you to share your test results publicly or within your team.
-Follow these steps to set up automatic deployment of Playwright reports to GitHub Pages using GitHub Actions.

-## Prerequisites

-- A GitHub repository with Playwright tests configured.
-- GitHub Actions enabled for your repository.
-- A basic understanding of Playwright and GitHub Pages.
+The following workflow will:

+ - Generate the reports and host them in GitHub Pages every time a new PR is created or updated
+ - Automatically comment the PR with the report URL
+ - Delete the report once the branch is deleted

 ## Steps to Host Reports